Back to blog

 One of the most destructive cash flow habits is cross-subsidizing slow payers.
 When you take money from a profitable job to cover the costs of a job that hasn't paid yet, you're robbing Peter to pay Paul.
 Every job should be financially self-sufficient.

 The bottom line: cash flow management is a discipline, not an event.
-Invoice immediately, collect deposits, use progress billing, automate follow-ups, and build your reserve.
-When cash flow is predictable, you can focus on growing your business instead of worrying about payroll.
+Invoice promptly, collect deposits where appropriate, use progress billing, track follow-ups, and build your reserve so the business has fewer surprises between jobs.